alxndr/blog/_posts/2023-04-14-nodejs-native-test-scaffolding.md

 ---
 title: framework-less CLI TDD with NPM\* OMG LOL
-tags: [javascript, nodejs, tests, tdd, cli]
+tags: [javascript, NodeJS, tests, TDD, CLI]
 ---

 `*` no this does not involve npm, it just made the title look good 🤷